 Physicians at the University of Arizona performed the first heart transplant in the state, establishing a foundation for advanced cardiovascular care and research in Arizona.

-The University Heart Center was founded to unite cardiovascular researchers and clinicians at the University of Arizona.
+The University Heart Center was founded to unite cardiovascular researchers and clinicians across the University of Arizona.

-Research from the Sarver Heart Center’s Resuscitation Research Group demonstrated that hands-only CPR significantly improves survival from sudden cardiac arrest, contributing to changes in American Heart Association guidelines.
+Research from the Sarver Heart Center's Resuscitation Research Group demonstrated that hands-only CPR significantly improves survival from sudden cardiac arrest and helped inform American Heart Association guidelines.

 The Sarver Family

-The Sarver Heart Center is named in recognition of the generosity and commitment of Robert and Penny Sarver and the Sarver family, whose philanthropic support helped expand cardiovascular research and care at the University of Arizona.
+The Sarver Heart Center is named in recognition of the generosity and vision of Robert and Penny Sarver and the Sarver family, whose philanthropy strengthened cardiovascular research, education and patient care at the University of Arizona.

-The Sarver family’s commitment to advancing cardiovascular medicine is deeply personal.
-Heart disease affected multiple generations of the family, including Robert Sarver’s father, Jack Sarver, whose experience with early cardiac surgery left a lasting impression on the family and inspired their support for efforts to prevent and treat heart disease.
+The family's commitment to advancing cardiovascular medicine is deeply personal.
+Heart disease affected multiple generations of the Sarver family, including Robert Sarver's father, Jack Sarver, whose experience with early cardiac surgery inspired the family's investment in efforts to prevent and treat heart disease.

-In 1998, Robert and Penny Sarver made a major philanthropic investment in the University Heart Center.
-In recognition of their generosity, the center was renamed the Sarver Heart Center, reflecting the family’s commitment to advancing discovery, education, and clinical care in cardiovascular medicine.
+In 1998, Robert and Penny Sarver made a transformational philanthropic investment in the University Heart Center.
+In recognition of their support, the center was renamed the Sarver Heart Center, reflecting a shared commitment to advancing discovery, education and clinical care in cardiovascular medicine.

 “Penny and I look at this not so much as a donation, but as an investment — an investment in the people working here and in the promise that they can discover new ways to prevent and treat heart disease.”